alex-lt-kong/the-nitty-gritty/cpp/04_templates/README.md

   for different data types.
   * Well one can argue that quick sort isn't really complicated ¯\\_(ツ)_/¯

-* In C++, it is done with templates as shown [here](./1_hello-world.cpp).
-At first glance, it is plain and simple-- `template<typename T>` is used to designate a "to-be-specified" data type.
+* In C++, it is done with templates as shown in [1_hello-world.cpp](./1_hello-world.cpp).
+At first glance, it is plain and simple--`template<typename T>` is used to designate a "to-be-specified" data type.
 When a caller calls the function, the type is specified and the function runs smoothly.
   * Well as always, the devil is in the details.
 The C++'s way is more than meets the eye...
   * Here we prepared a few demo programs to reveal how templates work.